Tambogrande: Manhattan Minerals push

-NGO Involvement
+NGO involvement

 Protesters formed the Tambogrande Defense Front ("The Front") to garner more support among the people and to organize themselves and be unified in their direction and opposition against Manhattan Minerals.
 It was composed of local leaders of Tambogrande.
 The Front was limited, however, its outreach, organization, and resources as it was only composed of the farmers and residents.
-Though, with partnering with non-governmental organizations (NGOs), their voices were amplified, and the NGOS each played their different roles in the organization.
+Though, with partnering with non-governmental organizations (NGOs), their voices were amplified, and the NGOs each played their different roles in the organization.
 Some provided financial assistance and their contacts around the world, and others helped the community strategize their future steps as they oppose the mining project.
 They all strengthened this "narrative" that the mining project would only bring destruction to Tambogrande's environment and identity and way of life.
-Some organizations that were a part of this coalition were OXFAM, CONACAMI, Piura Life and Agriculture, CREA Pueblo, the local Catholic Church, and some NGO environmental groups such as the Mineral Policy Center and Friends of the Earth from Costa Rica and Ecuador.
+Some organizations that were a part of this coalition were OXFAM, Conacami, Piura Life and Agriculture, CREA Pueblo, the local Catholic Church, and some NGO environmental groups such as the Mineral Policy Center and Friends of the Earth from Costa Rica and Ecuador.

-The National Confederation of Communities Affected by Mining of Peru (CONACAMI) organized "up to million people" in protesting the "mining boom since the 1990s" because these mining companies, they believed, would exploit the mining resources of "Peruvian peasant communities" and pose a great danger to their health and well-being for generations In partnership with the community, CONACAMI launched a campaign "under the slogan 'without limes there is no ceviche.
-CONACAMI helped relayed information back to farmers from the Front.
+The National Confederation of Communities Affected by Mining of Peru (CONACAMI) organized "up to million people" in protesting the "mining boom since the 1990s" because these mining companies, they believed, would exploit the mining resources of "Peruvian peasant communities" and pose a great danger to their health and well-being for generations.
+In partnership with the community, CONACAMI launched a campaign "under the slogan 'without limes there is no ceviche.
+CONACAMI helped relay information back to farmers from the Front.

-OXFAM, an organization dedicated to eradicating poverty, helped pushed the narrative further, internalized the conflict.
+OXFAM, an organization dedicated to eradicating poverty, helped pushed the narrative further.
 It examined the governmental process that accompanied mining projects such as an environmental study.
-Before OXFAM joined, no one was aware that such a study existed, and OXFAM noted some of the flaws associated with the study and commissioned its own to give its own analysis of the project which laid out the environmental risks and the conflicts that previous countries have had with mining.
+Before OXFAM joined, few were aware that such a study existed, and OXFAM noted some of the flaws associated with the study and commissioned its own to give its own analysis of the project which laid out the environmental risks and the conflicts that previous countries have had with mining.
 It shared this knowledge with residents and international organizations that would come forth and oppose the mining project.
 As one member said "Sin las ONG habría sido difícil que [los tambograndinos] se opongan a él.
 No tenían ex- periencia, la mayor parte de ellos apenas alcanzó a acabar educación primaria."
 Without them, he says, it would have been much difficult for them to organize against a big corporation like Manhattan Mineral.
 Most of the members had a primary education, he says, which would only help them to a certain point.
 With their help, however, it enabled them to focus on their voices and spread their message and narrative.
 Because of the success in Tambogrande, the community's success in preventing the mining project would inspire other waves of protests throughout Peru.